qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/about.md

 permalink: /pages/about/
 ---

-[**QFluentWidgets**](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) is a fluent design component library based on Qt/PyQt/PySide.
+[**QFluentWidgets**](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) is a fluent design component library based on C++ Qt/PyQt/PySide.
 It includes hundreds of fluent design components, aiming to simplify development and improve efficiency.

 ::: tip Vision
 Our vision is to simplify UI development, reduce the difficulty of creating beautiful interfaces, and Make Qt Great Again!